top of page

 TERTIARY EDUCATION

-• University Tertiary Education, which is aimed at providing undergraduate, postgraduate and master’s degree training in different areas of knowledge.
+• University Tertiary Education, which is aimed at undergraduate, postgraduate and master’s degree training in different areas of knowledge.

 Get acquainted with the universities in Uruguay and other tertiary institutes